Introduction to DeFi to BTC Hodlers

 You can start from BTC and trade it for ETH on centralized exchanges.
 For most people, Coinbase or Binance should be the preferred options for this trade since they are the largest and most trusted exchanges.

 If you want higher safety, go with Coinbase.
 If you want more options, including trading a bunch of DeFi and other tokens, and be able to margin trade, go with Binance.
 These days, Binance has become the preferred exchange for most serious people and traders in crypto due to all the extra features it offers.
+More on buying fractions of Ether.

 Cons: Lack of privacy, need trusted intermediaries